snownontrace/snownontrace.github.io/lentivirus-packaging.md

 - If cells are ready:
 	- Warm up 2x HBS (pH = 7.10) and 0.3 M CaCl2 solution to room temperature.
 	- Thaw the stock plasmid DNAs: your lentiviral vector, the packaging plasmid psPAX2 and the envelope plasmid pMD2.G.
-	- Warm up enough DMEM complete.
+	- Warm up enough DMEM Complete medium at 37°C. Each 10-cm dish will cost 24 mL medium in total, whereas each 15-cm dish will cost 60 mL medium in total.
-	- Thaw an aliquot of 25 mM chloroquine.
+	- Thaw an aliquot of 25 mM chloroquine (1000x) that is sufficient for the medium.

-- Replace medium in each dish with 8 mL fresh media + 25 uM chloroquine.
+- In a tissue culture hood, add chloroquine to DMEM Complete medium for a final 25 µM concentration.
+Replace medium in each dish with 8 mL (for 10-cm dish) or 20 mL (for 15-cm dish) fresh medium with 25 uM chloroquine.
+Put the cells back in the incubator.
-(3) In one set of 15 mL tubes, add 1 mL 2× HBS.
-In another set of tubes, add 10 ug your lentiviral plasmid, 10 ug pR16 and 10 ug pR17.
-Then proceed one by one for transfection.
-For each plasmid to transfect, add 1 mL 0.3 M CaCl2, pipet to mix well.
-Add this mixture into the tube containing 2× HBS dropwise.
+- For each dish to transfect, prepare two 15 mL tubes: (1) remove their lids; (2) label one tube with the transfer plasmid to transfect.
+- In the unlabeled set of 15 mL tubes, add 1 mL 2x HBS (for 10-cm dish) or 2.25 mL 2x HBS (for 15-cm dish).
+- In the labeled set of 15 mL tubes, add 10 µg (for 10-cm dish) or 22.5 µg (for 15-cm dish) each of the lentiviral transfer plasmid, psPAX2 and pMD2.G.
+- Take up to 4 dishes each time to the hood.
+Proceed one by one for transfection.
+- For each dish to transfect, add 1 mL 0.3 M CaCl<sub>2</sub> to the 15 mL tube containing the plasmid DNA mixture, pipet to mix well.
+- Add this mixture into the tube containing 2× HBS dropwise.
 Pipet to mix well.
 (5) Immediately add this mixture dropwise into a 10-cm dish for transfection.
 Replace medium with 8 mL fresh medium + 25 uM chloroquine after 6-12 hours of transfections (can be overnight).

 Day 3-4: Collect virus-containing supernatant